SifaKasena/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8-true_knowledge - adds 128 to the environment variable TRUEKNOWLEDGE
-9-divide_and_rule - prints the result of POWER divide by DIVIDE 10-love_exponent_breath - prints the result of BREATH to the power LOVE
+9-divide_and_rule - prints the result of POWER divide by DIVIDE 10-love_exponent_breath - prints the result of BREATH to the power LOVE 12-combinations - prints all possible combinations of two letters except oo